robinastedt/JavaNursery/README.md

 # JavaNursery
-A Java implementation of a concurrent control flow construct as described at: https://vorpus.org/blog/notes-on-structured-concurrency-or-go-statement-considered-harmful/
+A Java implementation of a new concurrent control flow primitive as described at: https://vorpus.org/blog/notes-on-structured-concurrency-or-go-statement-considered-harmful/